My Batman Collection

-It's not hard to see that the Batman figure at the back is a knock off, in fact on the cardboard cover there are images of Batman and Superman and neither have their chest logos ... hmmm dodgy or what.
+It's not hard to see that the Batman figure at the back-right is a knock off, in fact on the cardboard cover there are images of both Batman and Superman and neither have their chest logos ... hmmm, dodgy or what!

-back is Chasers game which I never got to see working.
+back is a Chasers game which I never got to see working.

-You use the helicopter to control the car, would've been
+You use the Batcopter to control the Riddler's car.
+It

 Gotta love the Batman football, another wacky gimmick.

-The Bubble Magic at the front is only half full as it leaked some time in storage much to my unhappiness.
+The Bubble Magic at the front is only half full as it leaked at some point during storage/transportation, which in turn damaged the label much to my unhappiness.

 The loose Batbike was a gift that was given to me on the proviso that I opened it and used it.
-Don't worry I have a second one still mint in box.
+Don't worry, I have a second one still mint-in-box.
+Phew.

 Check out the big flagon mug on the left, who would want to drink out of that!

-The item on the extreme left is a zippy Batmobile that you attach it to your wrist, once there you pull the thingy and off she goes!
-As to how well is goes is anyone's guess.
+The item on the extreme left is a zippy Batmobile.
+You attach it to your wrist then pull the thingy and off she goes!
+As to how well it goes is anyone's guess.

 interest here are the Batman marbles on the right which